 Let’s talk about SEX!

 P.S.
-Remember not everyone is reading my articles, so if you want to talk to someone new about sex, feel your intuition or ask, to be sure it’s a welcome (if even uncomfortable) conversation.
+Remember not everyone is reading articles like these and may not be as ready as you are.
+So if you want to talk to someone new about sex, feel your intuition or ask for permission and agreement, to be sure it’s a welcome (if even uncomfortable) conversation.

 *At Ecstatic Intimacy, an all-inclusive website for singles and couples, we welcome all sexual orientation(s), gender(s) and relationship expressions.
 In this article we utilize the pronouns he/she/him/her.